Pylons/pyramid/docs/designdefense.rst

 code.
 There are a number of comprehension issues with the bit of code above that are obvious.

 First, what's a "utility"?
-Well, for the purposes of this dicussion, and for the purpose of the code above, it's just not very important.
+Well, for the purposes of this discussion, and for the purpose of the code above, it's just not very important.
 If you really care, you can go read `this
 <http://www.muthukadan.net/docs/zca.html#utility>`_.
 However, still,